 Grooming/Hygiene - Cleanliness and good grooming are important infection control measures.
 All employees are expected to be attentive to personal hygiene and appropriately groomed while at work:

-Fingernails should be clean and well trimmed; decorated and/or long fingernails are not appropriate for those working in direct patient care.
+Fingernails should be clean and well-trimmed; decorated and/or long fingernails are not appropriate for those working in direct patient care.

 Perfumes and colognes should not be used.